College Allies

 Provide space and needed supplies for Peer Leader workshops and events

-Integrate Peer Leaders into existing program structures
+Integrate Peer Leaders into existing campus structures

 Share relevant data and its implications